Kooki-eByte/Work-Day-Scheduler/Assets/pseudocode.md

 ## variables needed

+- Starting with the moment api we can ..

+  - Grab the current language

+  - variable to hold the moment()

+  - variable to hold the current hour and have it get looped thru possibly

+  - var for the day of the week.. **MAYBE** hold the month and day on there also if not then i can have a variable that can split the two with a comma that i can put already into the string.

 - Grab const of currentDay

 - Either create element with jQuery or just make it in the html

 ## functions needed